TITLE English Language Institute SEVIS Specialist

 Education/Experience: A Bachelor’s degree and one year of experience in international admissions and services at the university level or an equivalent combination of education and experience is required.
 Experience using the SEVIS database is required.
 Experience serving as a Designated School Official (DSO) is preferred.

 Skills: Computer proficiency is required.
 Knowledge of admission procedures and policies regarding international students and the SEVIS database is required.
 Strong verbal and written communication skills as well as excellent interpersonal skills are required.
 Interest in and the ability to work with individuals from a variety of U.S. and world cultures is required.
 Familiarity with languages other than English is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Must be a U.S. citizen or legal permanent resident, eligible by law to access the SEVIS database.